Phone-GWP-group

 Speaking of unboxing, the experience you provide to your customers can add some real magic to your brand and products.

-At the very least, consider internal print on your eCommerce packaging.
+Consider internal print on your ecommerce packaging at the very least.
 But you can go much further than this.

 Consider packaging inserts to display the products upon opening or recessed foam for a luxury appearance and feel.
-You could even develop the pack so consumers retain it for storage of the products on an ongoing basis.
+You could even develop the pack so consumers retain it for ongoing product storage.

 When used alongside your company branding or a seasonal theme, this can delight your customers and drive loyalty moving forward.